Battle of Stalingrad: Soviet victory

-The operation launched on 10 January 1943 with what was the single largest bombardment of the war at that point, with nearly 7,000 field guns, launchers and mortars firing against German positions.
-The operation was likely the largest scale economy-of-force offensive conducted in military history.
+Operation Koltso launched on 10 January 1943 with what was the single largest bombardment of the war at that point, with nearly 7,000 field guns, launchers and mortars firing against German positions.
+The operation was likely the largest-scale economy-of-force offensive conducted in military history.
 The Germans retreated from the suburbs of Stalingrad to the city.
 The loss of the two airfields, Pitomnik on 16 January 1943 and Gumrak on the night of 21/22 January, meant an end to air supplies and the evacuation of the wounded.
 The third and last serviceable runway was at the Stalingradskaya flight school, which had its last landings and takeoffs on 23 January.
 After 23 January, there were no more reported landings, just intermittent air drops of ammunition and food until the end.

-Despite the horrendous situation that German forces faced, both starving and running out of ammunition, they continued to resist, with transcripts showing that despite many German soldiers yelling "Hitler kaput" to avoid being shot while surrendering, the level of armed resistance remained extraordinarily high till the end of the battle.
+Despite the horrendous situation that German forces faced, both starving and running out of ammunition, they continued to resist, with transcripts showing that despite many German soldiers yelling "Hitler kaput" to avoid being shot while surrendering, the level of armed resistance remained extraordinarily high until the end of the battle.
 In particular, the so-called HiWis, Soviet citizens fighting for the Germans, had no illusions about their fate if captured.
 Bloody urban warfare began again in Stalingrad, but this time it was the Germans who were pushed back to the banks of the Volga.
 The Germans adopted a simple defence of fixing wire nets over all windows to protect themselves from grenades.
 The Soviets responded by fixing fish hooks to the grenades so they stuck to the nets when thrown.